Preparing Your Caravan for the Upcoming Season

 Yet, before you go gallivanting across the country, it’s important to make all the right checks.
 And thoroughly prepare your caravan for the new season.
 After spending so much time out of use and sitting in storage, there are some things that might not be quite up to scratch.

-With that in mind, we’ve taken a look at some of the most important steps you need to take to prepare your caravan for the upcoming season.
+With that in mind, we’ve taken a look at some of the most important steps you need to take in preparing your caravan for the upcoming season.

 Check for any damp